meghananekkanti25/Airline-Customer-Satisfaction/README.md

 # ✈️ Airline-Satisfaction-Insight

 ## ⚙️ Background
 Our project's main objective is to predict future customer satisfaction by analyzing feedback from a specific airline, which we are referring to as Invistco Airlines for this project.
-We aim to determine the key factors that contribute to customer satisfaction and utilize this information to improve the experiences of neutral and dissatisfied customers.
+We aim to determine the key factors contributing to customer satisfaction and utilize this information to improve the experiences of neutral and dissatisfied customers.

 ## 📊 Data